matthewvb77/FSAE_Pedal_2.0/README.md

 This project is for UVic's FSAE electric team.

-As of 2021-01-28, this program take input data from a linear position sensor (the throttle pedal), converts the input to a percentage-activated, then applies a throttle-mapping algorithm.
+As of 2021-01-28, this program takes an analog signal from a linear position sensor (the throttle pedal), converts the signal to percentage-pedal-activated, then applies a throttle-mapping algorithm.
 Finally, a requested torque value is outputted.